 Technology Enables Truth To Be Whatever You Want It To Be

-And our audiences have always taken our messages with a grain of salt.
-A boulder of salt today.
+Our audiences have always taken our messages with a grain of salt.
+Make that a boulder of salt.

 Fair enough.
-We know the game and somehow have to build credibility, hence our focus on social media and comments and reviews.
+We know the game and somehow have to build credibility, so we love and nurture social media for unbiased comments and reviews.
 But now, even that is suspect.

 Carnie barkers always had shills–– right?